Clock Tower (1995 video game): Release

 Clock Tower was first released on the Super Famicom on September 14, 1995.
 According to Kono, the game sold "fairly well".
 It was later re-released under the title Clock Tower: The First Fear on PlayStation on July 17, 1997.
 Upon release, the PlayStation version made it the 8th on the sales charts, selling 54,293 copies.
-This release featured a new dagger weapon, a new room, and minor scenario additions.
-It was also released for Windows 95, and both the PlayStation and Windows versions also featured full motion video scenes, and minor graphical improvements.
-It was later released for the WonderSwan, which was rendered the entire game in monochrome with some HUD changes and could not be paused.
+This release featured a new dagger weapon, a new room, minor scenario additions, full motion video scenes, and minor graphical improvements.
+It was also released for Windows 95.
+A monochrome version with no pause option and some HUD changes was later released for WonderSwan.

-Clock Tower was digitally re-released for the Wii and Wii U Virtual Console in Japan in 2010 and 2013 respectively.
+Clock Tower was digitally re-released for the Wii and Wii U Virtual Console in Japan in 2010 and 2013, respectively.
 It has also reached multiple PlayStation devices via a release on the PlayStation Network in 2011, also exclusively in Japan.
-Clock Tower has never been officially released outside Japan; however, fan translations exist.
+Until 2024, Clock Tower had never been officially released outside Japan; however, fan translations existed.
 In 2015, the soundtrack was released, titled CLOCK TOWER 20th Anniversary Sound Collection.
 This includes audio from the original, PlayStation, and Windows versions of the game, as well as music from the games Clock Tower 2, and Clock Tower: Ghost Head.
 In 2020, a fan made patch for the Super Famicom version was released that added features from the PlayStation version like mouse support.
+In 2025, a fan translation was released for the WonderSwan version.
+A fan version for the Game Boy Advance, titled Clock Tower Advance, was also released in 2025.

+International localization

+In July 2023, WayForward and Limited Run Games announced an enhanced version of the original game, Clock Tower: Rewind.
+It was released on October 29, 2024 on Nintendo Switch, PlayStation 4, PlayStation 5, Microsoft Windows and Xbox Series X/S, marking the game's first official international localization.